Permafrost/Tundra/README.md

 // and values)
 tundra.document:equal($document.x, $document.y);

+// returns the first {key, value} pair from the given IData document tundra.document:first($document);

 // returns the value associated with the given key from the given IData
 // document, or null if the key doesn't exist
 // keys can be simple or fully qualified, such as a/b/c[0]/d